-On April 2, 2007, the University entered into a variable-to-fixed interest rate swap agreement with Lehman Brothers Commercial Bank (LBCB).
+In April 2007, the University entered into a variable-to-fixed interest rate swap agreement with Lehman Brothers Commercial Bank (LBCB).
 The purpose of this interest rate swap was to hedge variable rate demand Health Services Facility System revenue refunding bonds issued in July 2007.
 The objective of this swap was to effectively change the System's variable interest rate on the bonds to a synthetic fixed rate.
 The notional amount of the interest rate swap was \$40,875,000.
 No cash was paid or received when the original swap agreements were entered into.
 In accordance with the swap agreement, the University makes monthly payments to the counterparty equal to 3.534% times the notional amount and receives monthly payments from the counterparty equal to 68% of one-month London Interbank Offered Rate (LIBOR), which commenced October 1, 2007.
-This interest rate swap agreement with LBCB transferred to the Series 2008 bonds on July 28, 2008. \$340,000 of the HSFS Series 2008 bond is not covered by this agreement.
+This interest rate swap agreement with LBCB transferred to the Series 2008 bonds in July 2008.
+A total of \$315,000 of the HSFS Series 2008 bond is not covered by this agreement.